-- How will I use my basement for?
+- How will I use in my basement for?
 You may be planning to use it as a gym, laundry room, bathroom, movie room, or even study or playroom for the kids.
 This will enable you to decide the kind of comfort you wish to achieve.

 - Who will install my basement floor?
-You may be DIY kind of a person or have decided to hire a flooring expert.
+You may be a DIY kind of person or have decided to hire a flooring expert.
 This will definitely determine if to go for easy to install the material or otherwise.

 Tips for Below Grade Floor

 - Tile and concrete do outperform soft flooring materials in below-grade areas.